Coronavirus Law Resources

 The Government landing page for guidance is not a bad place to start.

-For licensing lawyers (like myself) the BEIS (and now BEIS/DCMS) Working Safely guidance is the most important.
+For licensing lawyers (like myself) the BEIS (and now BEIS/DCMS) Working Safely guidance is the most important (or rather was the most important until the government decided to regulate for all of this rather than rely on risk assessments).

 For collection of contact details, don't forget about the Information Commissioner's (very comprehensive and helpful) guidance.